puppylinux-woof-CE/gtkdialog/terminal.md

 ## Notes ##

 1. There exists an equivalently named "[background-tint-color](http://developer.gnome.org/vte/unstable/VteTerminal.html#VteTerminal--background-tint-color)" VTE property but it doesn't accept strings so it's converted by Gtkdialog.
+2. The "background-tint-color" and "dim-foreground-color" tag attributes are not permitted when using VTE >= 0.38 (which is the case for gtk3).

 This is a non-mandatory widget that requires [libvte](http://ftp.gnome.org/pub/gnome/sources/vte/) support be built into Gtkdialog at compile time.